Proximal MCMC for Bayesian Inference of Constrained and Regularized Estimation: An illustrative case study

-We compare ProxMCMC to the Bayesian lasso on the diabetes data set in \citet{efron2004least}.
+To see whether ProxMCMC gives reasonable results compared with existing methods such as Bayesian lasso and horseshoe prior, we apply them on the diabetes data set used by \citet{efron2004least}.
 The outcome is a quantitative measure of disease progression over a year, and the covariates are age, sex, body mass index, average blood pressure, and six blood serum measurements.
 All variables are standardized to have zero mean and unit variance.
-For the Bayesian lasso, we use the \texttt{blasso} function from the \texttt{R} package \texttt{monomvn} \citep{gramacy2019monomvn} with default parameters.
-We show the results of the Bayesian lasso with and without using reversible jump MCMC (RJMCMC) to perform model selection.
-For ProxMCMC, we set $\lambda = 0.001$, $\sigma^2 \sim IG(0.1, 0.1)$, and $\alpha \sim IG(1, 10+2)$.
+For Bayesian lasso, we use the \texttt{blasso} function from the \texttt{R} package \texttt{monomvn} \citep{gramacy2019monomvn} with default parameters.
+We show the results of Bayesian lasso with and without using reversible jump MCMC (RJMCMC) to perform model selection.
+For the horseshoe prior, we use the \texttt{R} package \texttt{horseshoe} \citep{stephanie2019horseshoe} and set function parameters \texttt{method.tau} and \texttt{method.sigma} to be \texttt{"truncatedCauchy"} and \texttt{"Jeffreys"}, respectively.
+For ProxMCMC, we set $\lambda = 0.001$, $\sigma^2 \sim IG(0.01, 0.01)$, and $\alpha \sim IG(1, 10+2)$.
 We also calculate the 95\% selective inference confidence intervals \citep{LeeSunSunTaylor2016PostSelectionInference} using the \texttt{R} package \texttt{selectiveInference} \citep{Tibshirani19Pkg}.
-Since this method requires a model to be selected first, we use lasso with 10-fold cross-validation and choose the largest regularization parameter such that the error is within 1 standard error of the minimum (the \texttt{lambda.1se} option from the \texttt{glmnet} package).
-Figure \ref{fig:blasso-proxmcmc} displays the interval estimates of the regression coefficient computed by each method.
-We see that for null covariates, the credible intervals of the Bayesian lasso are narrower when model selection by RJMCMC is used.
-This is because RJMCMC results in many exact zeros (75\% in this example) in the posterior sample, which reduce the variability and thus the width of credible intervals.
-When RJMCMC is not used, the credible intervals of the null covariates become wider and are similar to those obtained by the ProxMCMC method.
-The credible intervals for non-null covariates are similar regardless of which method is used.
-The selective inference confidence intervals have a different interpretation.
-The coverage guarantee is in the frequentist sense and is conditional on the model being selected, so they are not directly comparable with credible intervals.
-Nevertheless, it is interesting to note that two of the four intervals for the selected variables are extremely wide.
+Since selective inference requires a model to be selected first, we use lasso with 10-fold cross-validation and choose the largest regularization parameter such that the error is within 1 standard error of the minimum (the \texttt{lambda.1se} option from the \texttt{glmnet} package).
+Figure \ref{fig:blasso-proxmcmc} shows the 95\% interval estimates of the regression coefficients computed by each method.
+We see that for null covariates, the credible intervals of Bayesian lasso are narrower when model selection by RJMCMC is used.
+This is because RJMCMC results in many exact zeros (75\% in this example) in the posterior sample, which reduces the width of credible intervals.
+When RJMCMC is not used, the credible intervals of the null covariates become wider and are similar to those obtained by ProxMCMC.
+The credible intervals from the horseshoe prior are narrower for null covariates, but for non-null covariates, the widths of the intervals are similar regardless of which method is used.
+The selective inference confidence intervals are calculated conditional on a selected model, and their coverage guarantee is in the frequentist sense, so they are not directly comparable with credible intervals.
+Nevertheless, we included them in the plot as a reference.